icst2021satool/probabilistic-coupling-experiment/README.md

 12. -nodematrix -- node coverage data from data flow jaguar coverage
 13. -cftmatrix -- edge and node coverage data from data flow jaguar coverage -->

-**datafilegen.sh** saves the results in the following directories:
+**datafilegen.sh** calls  [faultdetectv3.py](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/src/faultdetectv3.py) and [comparisonv2.py](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/src/comparisonv2.py) to generate the csv/json files.
+Csv and json file have the same information.
+The names of the csv and json files are fixed: `fdp-PROJECTID-VERSION.json`, `fdp-PROJECTID-VERSION.csv`, `ochiai-PROJECTID-VERSION.json`, and `ochiai-PROJECTID-VERSION.csv`.

+**datafilegen.sh** also copies the buggy classes; that is, the classes where the bug is located and, additionally, generates a file listing the buggy lines of the buggy classes.
+It utilizes the [get_buggy_lines.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/src/get_buggy_lines.sh) shell script (developed by d4j team) to located the buggy lines.

+**datafilegen.sh** saves the csv and json files  saved on ```results/PROJECTID/VERSION``` directory, being ```PROJECTID``` the project identifier and ```VERSION``` the version identifier (e.g., 11b).

+For example, by running the command below:
+*  ```src/datafilegen.sh Chart 2b jfreechart.zip -fdp -copy -cleanup```

+saves csv and json files containing FDP (or occhiai) data on ```results/Chart/2b``` directory.
+The descriptions of these files are presented at [xx]

 <!--
 edgematrix/nodematrix/cftmatrix: edge and node matrix files are saved on the  *subsumption-files/PROJECT_NAME/reduce/VERSION* directory.
 To keep the matrix files one should not use the -cleanup option; otherwise,  they are gzipped in a single file and moved to **subsumption-files/reduce** folder. **datafilegen.sh** calls  **createcftmatrix.py** to generate the matrix files.
 To generate fdp and ochiai rankings from the gzip file, it has to be converted to a zip file and moved to the **coverage/PROJECTID** folder.
 For fdp and ochiai ranking calculation is supposed that a zip file with the matrix data is located at **coverage/PROJECTID** folder.
 -->

-fdp: csv and json files are saved on ```results/PROJECTID/VERSION``` directory; they contain the DUAs sorted by the FDP or ochai ranking.  **datafilegen.sh** calls  [faultdetectv3.py](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/src/faultdetectv3.py) and [comparisonv2.py](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/src/comparisonv2.py) to generate the csv/json files.
-Csv and json file have the same information.
-The names of the csv and json files are fixed: fdp-PROJECTID-VERSION.json, fdp-PROJECTID-VERSION.csv, ochiai-PROJECTID-VERSION.json, and ochiai-PROJECTID-VERSION.csv. **datafilegen.sh** also copies the buggy classes; that is, the classes where the bug is located and, additionally, generates a file listing the buggy lines of the buggy classes.
-It utilizes the [get_buggy_lines.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/src/get_buggy_lines.sh) shell script (developed by d4j team) to located the buggy lines.

-For example, by running the command below:
-*  ```src/datafilegen.sh Chart 2b jfreechart.zip -fdp -copy -cleanup```

 [faultdetect_project.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/src/faultdetect_project.sh) runs **datafile.sh** on several faulty versions.